SaaS Business Model: Your Gateway to Profitability

 Retaining customers is one of the most difficult tasks in any business.
 For SaaS business, it’s very common to have customer churn to some extent.
 Having a high customer churn is obviously not good for any SaaS business.
 Most businesses face difficulty in dealing with this issue.
 This concept of customers leaving your service is known as customer churn.
 LTV is directly affected by the customer churn rate.
 In order to mitigate the damages from customer churn, entrepreneurs opt for different ways of reducing it and try to attract more customers.

 If you notice, SaaS companies always provide different pricing plans than traditional companies.
 Commonly, a SaaS business will have four plans, free, basic, pro, and enterprise editions.
-These different plans are meant to target different customer segments.
 First, the company provides a free plan to customers in order to attract them.
 Once a customer starts to like a product, the company has a paid plan with different services that are not available on the free version.
 The free plan is used to acquire a customer, after retention, the company starts making revenue from it.

 Ever wondered why the SAAS packages come in free, basic, pro, & enterprise editions?
 The company acquires the customers by providing freemium services, and once acquired other services are offered at a basic periodic price to him.
 This leads to retention and monetization.
 Also, a SaaS business can tweak some prices in order to attract customers.